patrick-pagni/data-is-poetry-public/README.md

 - Make more of the unused data I collected.

   - During the wikipedia scraping for each poet, I had several poets where I had a successful scrape, but the format of the wiki page did not follow the same format as the majority.
-Therefore, we have the information for these poets, but this info has no yet been extracted.
+Therefore, we have the information for these poets, but this info has not yet been extracted.
 I would go on to extract this information.

   - I extracted all poetry foundation tags which went unused as predictors.
 These could be valuable as perhaps there are differentiators between sex, continent and dates based on theme.

 - More feature engineering

-  - This is a very rich dataset with significnt scope for feature engineering.
+  - This is a very rich dataset with significant scope for feature engineering.
 I want to create word groups and identify if these groups appear in the poems.
 Equally, more work on encoding the structure of each poem could be valuable, such as words per line, or meter.

 - Verify data cleanliness